alsoGAMER/BotBase/DATABASE.md

-The API has been designed in a way that makes it easy to swap between different database managers, so if you feel in the right mood make a PR to support a new database and it'll be reviewed ASAP.
+The API has been designed in a way that makes it easy to swap between different database managers, so if you feel in the right mood make a PR to support a new database, and it'll be reviewed ASAP.

 # Adding more methods